ectoplasm-cspr/ectoplasm-contracts/src/lst/README.md

 The LST system enables liquid staking on Casper Network, allowing users to stake CSPR and receive sCSPR (Staked CSPR) tokens that represent their staked position while remaining liquid and composable in DeFi applications.

+**🎯 CEP-4626 Compliant**: This system implements the CEP-4626 Tokenized Vault Standard, providing a standardized interface for liquid staking that's compatible with the entire Casper DeFi ecosystem.

 ## Architecture

 ### Components